 Son Heung-min is Spurs’ dynamo, a versatile player needed to both ground the team and offer the edge.
 Not merely Harry Kane’s assistant, Heung-min is a world-class star capable of great consistency.

 Verdict: Firmino, Giroud or Heung-min?

 All of these three players are represented by fantasy football collectible cards in FootballCoin.
 When weighing their value, the cards’ price and how well many points they have accumulated in fantasy football, Roberto Firmino looks to be the best pick.
+All three are worked into their respective teams based on the question What does a false nine do in modern football?
 All three men are sketching out an impressive career for themselves in England, but few players have enjoyed quite the same impact as quirky Brazilian.